What the heck is bioavailability?

 According to Applied Biopharmaceutics and Pharmacokinetics by Leon Shargel and Andrew B. C. Yu, bioavailability is defined as “a measurement of the rate and extent to which a drug reaches at the site of action.”

-Basically, it’s the answer to the question, “how much of this stuff is actually taking effect in my body after I take it?”
+Basically, it’s the answer to the question, “how much of this stuff is actually being absorbed?”

 How does it apply to CBD?